renpy/renpy/sphinx/source/incompatible.rst

 6.15.7
 ------

-Ren'Py now expects auto-forward mode to be controlled by the "auto-forwad" :func:`Preference`.
+Ren'Py now expects auto-forward mode to be controlled by the "auto-forward" :func:`Preference`.
 To have it controlled by the auto-forward mode slider, set :var:`config.default_afm_enable` to None.